FAQs for graduate applicants

 What will happen if I am shortlisted for an interview?

-If you are shortlisted for a course that requires an interview, this will be conducted remotely.
+If you are shortlisted for a course that requires an interview, this may be conducted remotely or in-person.
+The academic department will inform you of their interview arrangements.
 You can check if the course you have applied for usually conducts interviews on the course page.
-The academic department will be in contact with you beforehand to confirm the arrangements with you.

 I’m an applicant, and I need to post an additional document/have already posted a document in support of my application.
 Have you received it?